acharkq/Training-Free-Graph-Matching/README.md

 ## Datasets

-Download the DBP15k and the PPI dataset from this onedrive [link](https://1drv.ms/u/s!AuQRz5abAH5T7mW2VuUCVsUJW-hd?e=nRn2T5).
-Unzip them in the `data` folder.
+Download the DBP15k and the PPI dataset from this [Onedrive Link](https://1drv.ms/u/s!AuQRz5abAH5T7mW2VuUCVsUJW-hd?e=nRn2T5).
+Unzip the file in the `data` folder.

 PascalVOC will be downloaded automatically when running codes.